matthewignal/Enron-Fraud-Machine-Learning/readme.md

 long_term_incentive : NaN
 from_poi_to_this_person : 38

-# of NaN's per Feature
+Number of NaN's per Feature
 poi :  0
 salary :  51
 deferral_payments :  107